Oxen-AI/oxen-release/README.md

 Oxen is smart about what file types you are adding.
 For example if you add a tabular data file (with an extension `.csv`, `.tsv`, `.parquet`, `.arrow`, `.jsonl`, or `.ndjson`) under the hood Oxen will index and keep track of each row.

-Oxen also has some handy command line tools for working with tabular data.
+Oxen also has some [handy command line tooling](Tabular.md) for working with tabular data.
 The `oxen df` command (short for "DataFrame") let's you easily view, modify, slice, and modify tabular data.

 ```bash
 $ oxen df annotations/train.csv